dlenski/what-vpn/README.md

 We've recently added support in OpenConnect for [Fortinet and F5 BigIP](https://gitlab.com/openconnect/openconnect/-/merge_requests/169) (with support for SonicWall NX coming soon).
-Combined with AnyConnect, GlobalProtect, and Pulse/Juniper, this means that OpenConnect now supports 5 of the most highly-used SSL VPN protocols.
+Combined with AnyConnect, GlobalProtect, and Pulse/Juniper, OpenConnect now supports 5 of the most highly-used SSL VPN protocols.

-Assuming again that these results are roughly representative of “SSL VPN” deployments _in general_ (at least in the USA).
-That means that OpenConnect now supports almost 93% of SSL VPNs in real-world use.
+Once again assuming that these results are roughly representative of “SSL VPN” deployments _in general_ (at least in the USA), it appears that OpenConnect now supports almost 93% of SSL VPNs in real-world use.

 ## TODO